pharo-vcs/iceberg/Iceberg-TipUI.package/IceTipCommitAction.class/README.md

 I perform a commit.
-If publish flag us true, I also perform a push.
+If publish flag is true, I also perform a push.